lume-fi/lumefi-contracts/README.md

 # 💎 LumeFi: Radiating Stability & Innovation on Cronos
 ## 🚀 Official Launch Announcement by FrogsClub

 We're thrilled to announce the official launch of **LumeFi**, a next-generation DeFi protocol on the Cronos network, powered by [**FrogsClub**](https://www.frogsclub.xyz/).
-LumeFi combines AI-driven governance, elastic supply tokenomics, and robust CRO-backed Treasury management to create a sustainable and rewarding DeFi ecosystem.
+LumeFi combines AI-driven governance, elastic supply tokenomics, and robust CRO-backed FrogsClub Vault management to create a sustainable and rewarding DeFi ecosystem.

 ---